Skip to content

 The last advice we should offer is to always be sure you are going to use the right knife for the job.
 There is a clear reason why there are many different knife types.
 Using the right knife will guarantee the work is done properly and the possibility to be injured is reduced.

-• Kcalpesh Ajugia
+1. Kcalpesh Ajugia says:

 In India, we avoid using chopping boards many times and are used to chopping vegetables hand held.
 Especially for this reason, these are some really great tips about how to use a knife safely!!